ShinyTrinkets/twofold.ts/docs/readme.md

 ## debug (_: string, args: any, meta: T.EvalMetaFull)

 A tag used for DEV, to echo the parsed tag args and metadata.
 It is similar to the vars tag, but it also shows the raw text of the tag, and the arguments.

 ---

-## smith (_s: any, _a: any, meta: Record<string, any>)
+## smith (_s: any, _a: any, meta: T.EvalMetaFull)

 Agent Smith tag, that creates clones if itself.
 Demonstrates how to create a tag with animations, and how to use the meta object to modify the tree.

 ---

-## neo (_s: any, _a: any, meta: Record<string, any>)
+## neo (_s: any, _a: any, meta: T.EvalMetaFull)

 Matrix Neo tag, that destroys Smith agents inside it.
 Demonstrates how to create a tag with animations, and how to use the meta object to modify the tree.

 ---